timescale/docs/timescaledb/getting-started/query-data.md

 * [`locf()`] - used to fill gaps in data by carrying the last observed value forward
 * [`interpolate()`] - used fill gaps by linearly interpolating the missing values between known data points

-Let’s take a closer look at time_bucket.
+Let's take a closer look at time_bucket.

 ### time_bucket()

-Here’s an example of how to use [`time_bucket()`] to find the average temperature per 15 day period, for each city, in the past 6 months:
+Here's an example of how to use [`time_bucket()`] to find the average temperature per 15 day period, for each city, in the past 6 months:

 ```sql
 -----------------------------------